andrea-cuttone/geoplotlib/README.md

-geoplotlib is a python toolbox for visualizing geographical data.
+geoplotlib is a python toolbox for visualizing geographical data and making maps

 # A first example
 To produce a scatterplot: